steadramon/ESPGeiger/docs/hardware/serial.md

 These are accumulated in a fractional counter and pushed through the same 60-second rolling window used by the pulse firmware.

-**CPS-bearing formats (MightyOhm)** — the counter transmits both CPS and CPM in every line.
-ESPGeiger uses the CPS value directly, so each second's count matches exactly what the counter measured.
-MightyOhm has three internal modes (`SLOW` / `FAST` / `INST`); in `INST` mode (triggered when counts exceed an internal 8-bit buffer, roughly >255 CPS) the CPS field is repurposed to transmit a CPM-extrapolated figure, so ESPGeiger falls back to CPM synthesis for that second.
-For typical background-to-moderate-source rates you're always in `SLOW` or `FAST`, so the direct-CPS path applies.
+**CPS-bearing formats (MightyOhm)** — the counter transmits both CPS and CPM in every line, with the CPS field valid up to 65535 across all three of its internal modes (`SLOW` / `FAST` / `INST`).
+ESPGeiger uses that CPS value directly, so each second's count matches exactly what the counter measured regardless of which mode it's currently in.

 Practical consequences: